South Africa edge Bangladesh by four runs at T20 World Cup

 Taskin uprooted the stumps of Markram before Tanzim grabbed the third of his opening spell when he forced Tristan Stubbs to spoon a catch to Shakib Al Hasan in the covers without scoring.

-Miller could have been dismissed on 13 but wicket-keeper Liton Das dropped an edge off slow bowler Mahmudullah's first ball.
+Miller could have been dismissed on 13 but wicket-keeper Liton Das dropped an edge off Mahmudullah's first ball.

+With South Africa virtually certain of a place in the second round Super Eight phase, Bangladesh, with two points, are still well-placed to join them.

 dj/nf